Canada negotiates option for an extra 3 million Pfizer COVID-19 doses - Trudeau

 Canada is now reporting on average around 2,300 new COVID-19 cases a day, down 73% from the peak of the third wave earlier this year, health officials said.

-Procurement Minister Anita Anand said Canada had so far received 29 million doses from Pfizer, Moderna Inc (MRNA.O) and AstraZeneca Plc (AZN.L).
+Procurement Minister Anita Anand said Canada had so far received 29 million doses from Pfizer, Moderna Inc and AstraZeneca Plc.
 By the end of September it expected to have received 51 million doses of the Pfizer/BioNTech vaccine alone, she added.

 Our Standards: The Thomson Reuters Trust Principles.